JonMarsh/waveform_processing_for_imagej/README.md

 Installation: Just add the jar file to the ImageJ plugins folder and restart ImageJ; the plugins will then be available in the Plugins menu.

-Note: this is a "maven-ized" replacement for my previous repository "Waveform-Analysis-for-ImageJ".
+Note: this is a "maven-ized" replacement for the "Waveform-Analysis-for-ImageJ" repository.